antronerds/r2-tutorials/docs/Using_The_Genome_Browser.md

     genomic location.
 3. The properties and adjustable settings panel allows users to configure the graph display in various ways..
-In the left properties panel set in the transcriptview section ìdraw mode to count and in the expression section ìdraw modeî to bars.
+In the left properties panel set in the transcriptview section ‚Äúdraw mode to count and in the expression section ‚Äúdraw mode‚Äù to bars.
 The expression level can also be investigated per sample.
-The one-gene-view plot shows that ITCC0030 has no MYCN amplification resulting in low MYCN expression levels to illustrate this in the genome browser select in the ìAdjustable Settings panelí, ITCC0030.
+The one-gene-view plot shows that ITCC0030 has no MYCN amplification resulting in low MYCN expression levels to illustrate this in the genome browser select in the ‚ÄúAdjustable Settings panel‚Äô, ITCC0030.
 Click redraw.
 4. The picture now shows for one sample the expression levels for all MYCN probe sets in a more simplified fashion with barplots.
 Note the extra annotation tracks which were selected and hover over the